DCASE-REPO/DESED_task/recipes/dcase2023_task4_baseline/README.md

 ## Training
-We provide **three** baselines for the task:
+We provide **four** baselines for the task:
 - baseline without external data
 - baseline using Audioset data (real-world strong-label data)
-- baseline using pre-trained embedding extractor DNN.
+- baseline using pre-trained embedding extractor DNN
+- baseline using pre-trained embeddings and Audioset data.

 ### How to run the Baseline systems
 The **baseline without external data** can be run from scratch using the following command: